Playingza1285/487-final/README.md

 * Adopted a combined approach using Multinomial Naive Bayes and DistilBERT for detecting political bias.
 * Multinomial Naive Bayes established a baseline accuracy by analyzing term frequencies, while DistilBERT provided advanced analysis using transformer-based neural networks.

+### Multinomial Naive Bayes Architecture:

+The dataset is converted into a Pandas DataFrame, split into 80% training and 20% testing sets.
+The feature (article content) and target variables (political bias) are defined.
+The pipeline involves CountVectorizer() for text-to-numerical conversion and MultinomialNB() for classification.
+The architecture seamlessly integrates feature extraction and classification within a scikit-learn pipeline, streamlining text classification and bias detection.

+### DistilBERT Architecture:
+Before using DistilBERT, punctuation is removed, and content is tokenized, including [CLS] and [SEP] tokens, using DistilBERT's own tokenizer.
+Subword tokenization is applied, replacing unseen tokens with [UNK].
+Truncation is necessary due to the 512-feature limit, initially attempted but later reduced to 150 features to improve model training efficiency.
+The model structure involves sending vectorized content through DistilBERT, followed by a linear layer for dimension reduction and a softmax layer for bias determination using the [CLS] token.
+Training involves cross-entropy loss and the Adam optimizer.

+The dataset is split into training, validation, and test sets (80/10/10).
+A hyperparameter search yields optimal learning rate (0.0001) and weight decay (0.0001).
+The batch size is 64, and each model undergoes 25 epochs.
+Evaluation metrics include accuracy and a confusion matrix to assess bias prediction.
+The Multinomial Naive Bayes classifier achieves a baseline accuracy of 0.64, considering class imbalances, particularly for class 1.

 ### DistilBERT Model Training:

 * Preprocessed data for DistilBERT involved punctuation removal, tokenization, subword tokenization using DistilBERT's tokenizer, and content truncation.